-- \ the student can achieve a 2.0 cumulative grade point average by the end of the semester in which the student will be reinstated; - \ the student will be able to successfully complete the remaining curricular requirements; and, - \ any personal problems or other factors that contributed to the student's poor academic performance are not the kind that are likely to recur.
+- The student can achieve a 2.0 cumulative grade point average by the end of the semester in which the student will be reinstated; - The student will be able to successfully complete the remaining curricular requirements and has demonstrated capacity to be admitted to the bar; and, - Any personal problems or other factors that contributed to the student's poor academic performance are not the kind that are likely to recur.

-The Academic Standards Committee may impose additional conditions that it deems appropriate, including, but not limited to requiring that a student seek prior approval of his or her schedule, or requiring that a student limit the number of credit hours he or she carries in a given semester.
+The Academic Standards Committee may impose additional conditions that it deems appropriate, including, but not limited to requiring that a student seek prior approval of his or her schedule.
 Although the Academic Standards Committee's decision whether to reinstate is final, the imposition of conditions upon that reinstatement is a recommendation to the Dean for the Dean's final approval.